atc0005/elbow/README.md

   --log-file LOG-FILE    Optional log file used to hold logged messages.
 If set, log messages are not displayed on the console.
   --console-output CONSOLE-OUTPUT
                          Specify how log messages are logged to the console. [default: stdout] --use-syslog           Log messages to syslog in addition to other outputs.
-Not supported on Windows. [default: false] --paths PATHS          List of comma or space-separated paths to process.
+Not supported on Windows.
+  --paths PATHS          List of comma or space-separated paths to process.
+  --recurse              Perform recursive search into subdirectories per provided path.
+  --config-file CONFIG-FILE
+                         Full path to optional TOML-formatted configuration file.
+See config.example.toml for a starter template.
-  --recurse              Perform recursive search into subdirectories per provided path. [default: false] --help, -h             display this help and exit --version              display version and exit
+  --help, -h             display this help and exit --version              display version and exit
 ```